"I'm so uncomfortable asking for money."

 What we’ve learned is that doubts like these are almost always unfounded.
 Audiences love supporting projects they believe in!
 If you’re still a little unsure, this article is for you.

 No time to muck around?
 Then get on with it!
 Here's a manual to help you with the first steps.

 Short of time, and still in doubt?
 There is one solid way to find out if your community is willing to support you: Ask them.
-It's quick and easy – especially with this template.
+For example, with a simple poll on your social media channels.

 It’s not all about money

 For a product like bread you pay a fixed price for the product.
 The same applies to subscriptions: here, you pay for print or digital access to a newspaper.